The refined local lifting problem for cyclic covers of order four: Introduction

+\begin{remark} The term ``nice lifts'' for $\mathbb{Z}/2$-covers is defined in Definition \ref{defniceZ2}.
+It is important to note that the ``nice'' assumption makes our result weaker than that of Obus and Wewers \cite[Theorem 3.4 (i)]{MR3194815} as discussed in Remark \ref{remarkconnectionOW}.
+However, our proof significantly differs from theirs.

+We plan to replace this manuscript with a joint work with Obus that utilizes the Hurwitz tree technique and removes the ``nice'' assumption. \end{remark}

 \begin{remark} The main obstacle that prevents us from extending Theorem \ref{theoremlifttowerz4} is generalizing \S \ref{secgeneralforms}, which shows that a lift of a $\mathbb{Z}/2$-cover can be explicitly described.
 That phenomenon is actually unique to characteristic $2$ as discussed in Remark \ref{remarkOSScomponent}.
 Furthermore, the construction in \S \ref{secthelift} is quite explicit.
-We are able to do so thanks to the fact that the characteristic is small. \end{remark}
+Our ability to do so is thanks to the small characteristic of the field, which enables us to systematically address all potential issues. \end{remark}